article · Honest answers: checking the claims

 What conflict-free, cited advice looks like

 Independent guidance starts from a simple promise: we sell none of the routes or credentials we discuss, and our recommendations are never influenced by who pays us.
 From there, the method follows.
-Every figure is cited to a primary source on the page it links to.
-We answer 'is it hard' with a transparent, cited difficulty score built from the exam's published facts, not an unsourced pass rate.
+We answer 'is it hard' with a transparent, cited stated experience requirement built from the exam's published facts, not an unsourced pass rate.
 We give pay only at the occupation level from official labor data, never a cert-specific salary the credential supposedly earns you.
 And we keep a dated, sourced record of the claims we could not verify, so you can see exactly where the data stops.
 That is the difference between advice you can check and a recommendation you have to take on faith.

 How to use this when you are choosing a certification